 If you are serious about raising your grades, I can show you how to do this.
 But you must be serious.

 Rule: "There ain't no such thing as a free lunch."
-My course is free.
-Your mastery of it is not.

 In 27 lessons, which you can go through in one month (with one day per week for rest), you will learn how to improve in every phase of your school work: note-taking, reviewing for tests, taking exams, writing papers, budgeting study time, and much more.